 8. No-width non break is an invisible character that prevents a word or character string from separating at a line break.
 In most situations, this special character is unnecessary unless you changed Word’s settings to hyphenate automatically at line breaks.
 The no-width non break symbol is a small, gray rectangle in a larger rectangle.

 9–15.
 Left-to-right mark, right-to-left mark, left-to-right embedding, right-to-left embedding, left-to-right override, right-to-left override, and pop directional formatting are structural markups for documents that combine left-to-right languages (such as English) with right-to-left languages (such as Arabic).

-Further Reading: How to Insert Special Characters in Microsoft Word
+Further Reading: How to Find and Replace Special Characters in Microsoft Word